kcibv/git-tutorial/src/cli.md

 ## git branch operations
 > For a description of this operation see the [main tutorial](index.md).

-Say that you decide to convert your items format from plain text to [JSON](https://en.wikipedia.org/wiki/JSON) but while you are busy with it you want to keep your current format available.
-You then need to branch your project, using the `git branch` command.
+Say that you've decided to convert your items from plain text format to [JSON](https://en.wikipedia.org/wiki/JSON), but  you want to keep your current format available.
+You will need to branch your project, using the `git branch` command.
 We will call the new branch "json".

 ![git-branch-1--create-json](assets/img/cli-branch-1--create-json.png)